pchemguy/ChatGPTExploratoryPrompting/ChatGPT_Interaction_QnA.md

 By actively managing context—through clear instructions, iterative refinement, and leveraging persistent memory—you can significantly improve the quality and relevance of ChatGPT's responses.
 Treat interactions as collaborative, guiding the model toward your goals with each input.
 </details>

-### Q: Tell me about customizations applicable to this conversations that are based on my previous ChatGPT conversations.

 ### Q: Tell me about the current model set context
 ### Q: Tell me about current temporary context.